Super Mario Land 2: 6 Golden Coins: Legacy

-The character Wario, introduced in this game, would go on to star in his own spin-off series beginning with 1993's Wario Land: Super Mario Land 3, and after that also starred in the WarioWare series.
-Wario has also continued to regularly appear in various Mario spin-offs such as Mario Kart, Super Smash Bros., and the Mario sports titles.
+The character Wario, introduced in this game, would go on to star in his own spin-off series beginning with 1994's Wario Land: Super Mario Land 3, and after that also starred in the WarioWare series.
+Wario has also continued to regularly appear in various Mario spin-offs such as Mario Kart, Super Smash Bros., and the Mario sports titles, while also getting his own Luigi equivalent with the introduction of Waluigi in Mario Tennis.

 The January 1993 issue of Nintendo Power magazine contained a 10-page comic entitled Mario vs. Wario which was a loose retelling of Super Mario Land 2s plot.
 In the comic, Mario's childhood playmate Wario invites him over to his castle to "catch up on things".
 Unbeknownst to Mario, however, Wario is secretly plotting revenge on Mario, whom he believes used to bully him when they were children.
 During his trip to Wario's castle, Mario encounters several of the bosses from the game who were sent by Wario to eliminate Mario, a detail of which Mario is unaware.
 Upon reaching Wario's castle, Mario encounters a giant Wario, whom he defeats by pulling a plug on his overalls.
 The comic ends with Mario apologizing to Wario and playing cowboys, with Wario once again vowing revenge on Mario.
 In 2016, Mario vs. Wario and its predecessor Super Mario Adventures were re-released by VIZ Communications.